 3.7 Extra marks will not be awarded to compensate for exceptional circumstances.

-3.8 Exceptional circumstances will only influence the consequences of assessment decisions, e.g. whether a student is permitted a further opportunity to retake a failed module and/or whether the mark of the retake is for full marks or is capped at the pass mark.
+3.8 Exceptional circumstances will only influence the consequences of assessment decisions, e.g. whether an extension is granted, whether a student is permitted a further opportunity to retake a failed module and/or whether the mark of the retake is for full marks or is capped at the pass mark.
 Students will not be permitted to re-sit or re-take passed modules (see Regulations for Undergraduate Programmes, regulation 5.4.6-5.4.17 and Study Regulations for Postgraduate Taught Programmes, regulation 5.4.6-5.4.17).

-3.9 In accordance with Study Regulation for Undergraduate Programmes 3.1.4 and Study Regulations for Postgraduate Taught Programmes 3.1.4, the decision on whether to attempt an examination or to submit the assessed work, and the consequences of that decision shall remain the sole responsibility of the student.
+3.9 In accordance with Study Regulation for Undergraduate Programmes, Regulation 3.1.4 and Study Regulations for Postgraduate Taught Programmes, Regulation 3.1.4, the decision on whether to attempt an examination or to submit the assessed work, and the consequences of that decision shall remain the sole responsibility of the student.